Parking, Mobility and Vehicle Traffic

 In all case, reciprocal parking is intended only for infrequent usage such as meeting or seminars between the institutions.
 Reciprocal parking does not apply in regards to attending classes, employment activities, matters of a personal nature, or similar activities.

 Outside of “peak hour parking” any permit holder may park in any permit lot, hourly lot, or any reserved permit space on campus.

 When demand exceeds supply for a particular parking permit or permit area a waiting list may be put in place.

 At the discretion of the Director, Parking and Sustainable Mobility Services, the sale of parking permits may be discontinued at any time.

 18. Disabled Parking

 Some spaces have been designated as reserved spaces for those with physical limitations.
 These spaces are reserved 24 hours daily.

-A permitted disabled space requires the relevant SFU parking permit.
-Non-permitted spaces are intended for visitors with disabilities and both a valid disabled placard as well as proof of payment are required to park in these spaces.
+An SFU permitted disabled space requires the relevant SFU parking permit.
+Non-SFU permitted disabled parking spaces are intended for visitors with disabilities and both a valid disabled placard as well as proof of payment are required to park in these spaces.

 19. Residence Parking